List of defunct and relocated Major League Baseball teams: Negro major league franchises

 The listed years in the table below indicate the first and last years that the franchise played in a major league as recognized by Major League Baseball; many franchises existed before or after playing in a major league.
 Franchises that played only as associate clubs of a major league are not included.
 From 1924 to 1927, and from 1942 to 1948, the top Negro leagues crowned a champion through the Negro World Series.

-List of major league franchises that went defunct prior to 1892
+List of major league franchises that went defunct before 1892

 The franchises in the following list went defunct before the 1892 season, and played in the National League, the American Association (AA), the Players' League (PL), the Union Association (UA), or some combination of the four leagues.
 The NL has played continuously since 1876, the AA existed from 1882 to 1891, the UA existed for one season in 1884, and the PL operated for one season in 1890.
-Note that there have been many cases of multiple distinct franchises sharing the same name.
+Several franchise names have been used by more than one team.